jconlon/eCVI/Non-Normative-Resources/EasierGuide-3.1.1.md

 </Accessions>
 ```

-The Field element is used to capture official testing that does not
+The `Field` element is used to capture official testing that does not
 require submission to a laboratory.
 The prototype of this is TB skin
 testing.
-The only required part of the Field element is the
+The only required part of the `Field` element is the
-AccessionDate attribute.
+`AccessionDate` attribute.
 The two optional child elements are very
 important, however, and should be included if available.
 They are the
-PremId, and Address.
-Address, in this case, is limited to a US physical
+`PremId`, and `Address`. `Address`, in this case, is limited to a US physical
 address to define where the testing took place.

 ```xml